What are Existential Personalistic and Existential Cosmoartistic Anthropology?

 Cosmoartistic Anthropology is the name given to the complete body of A. Mercurio’s thought.
 It embraces all of the earlier approaches developed within the Sophia University of Rome throughout the years, and emphasizes the development of an ever fuller expression as individual human beings by offering a context in which to cultivate our ability to work together as precious cells within the great organism which we are all a part of.

-Learning to love ourselves as unique, creative beings, and to love someone else – meaning to support and enhance the unfolding of them as Persons as we continue to become Persons ourselves – is Existential Creativity taken one step further, and it opens up ever widening doors of possibility, for individuals, for couples and families, for communities and nations, for humanity as a whole.
+Today I believe that what is most important is to become Persons, knowing that learning to love ourselves as unique, creative beings, and to love someone else – meaning to support and enhance the unfolding of them as Persons as we continue to become Persons ourselves – is Existential Creativity taken one step further, and it opens up ever widening doors of possibility, for individuals, for couples and families, for communities and nations, for humanity as a whole, and thus also the entire Universe, however that may look, or whatever may happen to us when we pass from this plane of existence.

-One of his groundbreaking works, Hypotheses on Ulysses, takes a penetrating look at the story of Ulysses and Penelope in a new light that can serve as a beacon for men and women today.
+One of his groundbreaking works, Hypotheses on Ulysses, takes a penetrating look at the story of Ulysses and Penelope in a new light that can serve as a beacon for all everyone today.